cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 epoch.
 For the first issue, random/arbitrary forks are unlikely because the order of block creation masternodes is pre-determined for each epoch.
-Furthermore, the Random Generals mechanism eliminates the second issue because even one malicious masternode creates two blocks at his turn, only one block then can be validated by the second randomly selected masternode.
+Furthermore, the Random Generals mechanism eliminates the second issue because even if one malicious masternode creates two blocks at his turn, only one block then can be validated by the second randomly selected masternode.

 ## Long-range attack {#long-range-attack .unnumbered}

-In **Tao**, block is valid only if it collects double validation and finalized once $\frac{3}{4}$ of masternodes verify.
-Therefore, as long as the number of attackers or malicious nodes and/or fail-stop nodes is less equal than $\frac{1}{4}$ the number of masternodes, the number of masternodes signing a block is at least $\frac{3}{4}$ the total number of masternodes, which makes the block finalized.
-Thus, there is no chance for one malicious masternode to create longer valid chain because other masternodes will refuse it.
+In **Tao**, a block is valid only if it collects double validation and finalized once $\frac{3}{4}$ of masternodes verify.
+Therefore, as long as the number of attackers or malicious nodes and/or fail-stop nodes is less or equal than $\frac{1}{4}$ the number of masternodes, the number of masternodes signing a block is at least $\frac{3}{4}$ the total number of masternodes, which makes the block finalized.
+Thus, there is no chance for one malicious masternode to create a longer valid chain because other masternodes will refuse it.

 ### Censorship Attack {#censorship-attack .unnumbered}